abhishekvermaa10/Interview-Questions/README.md

     <li>What are Parallel Streams in Java?</li>
     <li>What is a ForkJoinPool in Java?</li>
     <li>What is a ReentrantLock?</li>
+    <li>What is the difference between PermGen and Metaspace in Java?</li>
   </ol>

   <h3 style="text-align: left;">Goal</h3>